ControlSystemStudio/phoebus/README.md

 ## Developing with Eclipse

-Download Eclipse Oxygen 4.7.1a or later from http://download.eclipse.org/eclipse/downloads/
+Download "Eclipse for Java Developers" from https://www.eclipse.org/downloads/packages/

 Start Eclipse like this: